 My Home Office

-Over the summer, I decided our home office desperately needed a makeover.
+Over the summer, I decided our home office desperately needed a makeover–stat.
 We’ve been in our new home just over 2 years, and this room hadn’t really received much attention.

 Prior to the last few months, it was a room that rarely got used, so it just wasn’t a priority.
 But, 2020 has managed to rearrange priorities for a lot of us, like it or not. 😒

-This office was one of those things that unexpectedly became a priority.
+This home office makeover was one of those things that unexpectedly became a priority.

 - Schools got shut down in the spring, and I suddenly found myself teaching from home.